nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 Embedding values is possible by embedding a resource.
 See https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#rawextension

-> Note: The cluster operator doesn't need to register the ClientSettingsPolicy CRD.
+> Note: The cluster operator doesn't need to register the RateLimitingPolicy CRD.
 However, when embedding a resource
 > into a Custom resource field, it is always necessary to provide the apiVersion and kind.

-As a result, NGF will execute the templates from the SnippetsTemplate registered for the ClientSettingsPolicy, providing the values from Values.spec.values.spec to the templates.
+As a result, NGF will execute the templates from the SnippetsTemplate registered for the RateLimitingPolicy, providing the values from Values.spec.values.spec to the templates.

 Pros: